 On the Thursday before Labor Day weekend, with crisp autumn distinctly in the air, I decided to hike Cat Mountain.
 I parked at the trailhead on Edgecomb Pond Road.
-The morning was cold for late August, and the clouds were dark, angry, and itching to drizzle.
+The morning was cold for late August, and the clouds were dark and angry and itching to drizzle.
 The sun was trying to break through the cover and not doing well.
 I threw a long sleeve shirt over my head and crossed my fingers for better weather at the summit.

 Cat Mountain, located only five minutes outside of bustling Bolton Landing, is owned by the New York State DEC and maintained by the Lake George Land Conservancy.
 The trail system leads to the summits of both Cat and Thomas Mountains.
 From Edgecomb Pond Road, the trail I took is 1.9 miles from the parking lot to the summit.
 For a longer hike to the summit of Cat Mountain, park on Valley Woods Road.